 The Role of Executives in Setting Compensation.
 While the compensation committee does not delegate any of its functions to others in setting the compensation of senior management, it includes members of senior management in the compensation committee's executive compensation process.
-We have asked each of our senior executives to annually provide us with input with regard to their goals for the coming year.
-These proposals include suggested company-wide and individual performance goals.
+We periodically ask each of our senior executives to provide us with input with regard to their goals for the coming period.
+These proposals include suggested Company-wide and individual performance goals.
 The individual goals include not only the goals of such executive but also goals of the employees for whom the executive is responsible.
-The compensation committee reviews these proposals with the executives and provides the Committee's perspective on those aspects that the Committee may feel should be modified.
-Quarterly meetings with the executives will permit an ongoing dialog to further our goal of enhancing communication and managing expectations regarding compensation matters.
+The compensation committee reviews these proposals with the executives and provides the committee's perspective on them.

 The Role of Consultants in Setting Compensation.
-In fiscal 2017, the compensation committee did not retain compensation consultants to assist it in its review of executive compensation although it is empowered by its charter to do so.
 As the compensation committee deems necessary or helpful, it may retain the services of compensation consultants in connection with the establishment and development of our compensation philosophy and programs in the future.
+In fiscal 2019, the compensation committee retained FW Cook, an independent compensation consultant, to assist it in its review of executive compensation.